Spectory/wizi-dev-meeting/readme.md

 ```

 the `brodcast!` notifies all connected devices the DB state has changed, and they need to sync them selves.

-notice that from the client POV, *it doesn't matter how made the changes* :)
+notice that from the client POV, *it doesn't matter who made the changes :)*

 ## Client Architecture overview